 The hotel revolutionised British hospitality.
 A suite on its upper floors became the most sought-after accommodation in the city on the River Thames.
 Today snapshots from its rooftop restaurant are shared on social networks round the clock, and no visit to London is complete without having been to Trader Vic’s.
 Moreover, for generations of young hoteliers the world over, London Hilton on Park Lane served as a training ground.

-This book takes you from the first idea for the hotel to the first visit of Her Majesty, The Queen, from the Hilton’s early days as the centre of 1960s Swinging London to its recent role as the headquarters of the Olympic Games.
+This book takes you from the first idea for the hotel to the first visit of Her Majesty, The Queen (who was NOT amused to see that giant tower rising from the windows of Buckingham Palace).
+It spans from the Hilton’s early days as the centre of 1960s Swinging London to its recent role as the headquarters of the Olympic Games.
 Three hundred photographs illustrate the progress of the hotel on Park Lane, from a luxurious skyscraper, filled with modern novelties, to one of the most famous hotels in the world.

 The Caledonian — the book:

 By the end of the 19th century, Scotland had become the land of artists and poets, engineers and inventors.
 The Caledonian Railway had brought a new pace of life to the capital South of the Firth of Forth.
 In 1903 Princes Street Station was to become the base for a grand hotel.
 The Caledonian Hotel helped to consolidate Scotland’s position on the international stage by heralding a new era of luxury and travel in Scotland.

 ‘Of course this is a book about the Caledonian Hotel, but it is also a social study and a well cut synopsis of the history of Edinburgh.’

 Its most famous patrons, its managers, the staff of yesterday and today: in this book they all parade proudly through the pages and tell their stories, which, like many raindrops swelling to a stream, come together to form the story of The Caley, as this wonderful old hotel is affectionately known.